outsidedav/swift/cloudnative/logging.md

 ```
 {: codeblock}

-As provided, the log level is set to `.info`.
+The log level is explicitly set to `.info` to log informational level messages like the application start logs above.
 {: tip}

 ## Next Steps